vibe-project/vibe-project.github.io/protocol/3.0.0-Alpha1/reference/index.md

 ---

 ## Test Suite
 Test suite is provided to help write and verify implementation.
-Tests are written in JavaScript and runs by [Mocha](http://visionmedia.github.io/mocha/), JavaScript test framework, in Node.js using reference implementation, namely client.js for testing server implementation and server.js for testing client implementation.
+Tests are written in JavaScript and runs by [Mocha](http://visionmedia.github.io/mocha/), JavaScript test framework, in Node.js using reference implementation.

 ### Testee
-Testee is a web server which brokers between test and implementation to be tested, which is you need to write.
+Testee is a web server which brokers between test and implementation to be tested over HTTP, which is you need to write.
+Also these testee can play the part of test runner proxy by running test on a certain URI and that way may be more convenient to integrate 3rd party tool.

 * **Server testee** should:
     * listen on 8000